Pepper's ghost: Concerts

 An illusion based on Pepper's ghost involving projected images has been featured at music concerts (often erroneously marketed as "holographic").

 At the 2006 Grammy Awards, the Pepper's ghost technique was used to project Madonna with the virtual members of the band Gorillaz onto the stage in a "live" performance.
 This type of system consists of a projector, usually DLP, or LED screen, with a resolution of 1280×1024 or higher and brightness of at least 5,000 lumens, a high-definition video player, a stretched film between the audience and the acting area, a 3D set/drawing that encloses three sides, plus lighting, audio, and show control.

 During Dr. Dre and Snoop Dogg's performance at the 2012 Coachella Valley Music and Arts Festival, a projection of deceased rapper Tupac Shakur appeared and performed "Hail Mary" and "2 of Amerikaz Most Wanted".

 On 18 May 2014, during the Billboard Music Awards, an illusion of deceased pop star Michael Jackson, other dancers, and the entire stage set was projected onto the stage for a performance of the song "Slave to the Rhythm" from the posthumous Xscape album.

 On 21 September 2017, the Frank Zappa estate announced plans to conduct a reunion tour with the Mothers of Invention that would make use of Pepper's ghosts of Frank Zappa and the settings from his studio albums.
 Initially scheduled to run through 2018, the tour was later pushed back to 2019.

 A projection of Ronnie James Dio performed at the Wacken Open Air festival in 2016.

 The London concert attraction ABBA Voyage uses an elaborate version of Pepper’s ghost combined with digital projection and motion-capture technology.

-Political speeches
+Political speeches and protest

 NChant 3D telecast, live, a 55-minute speech by Narendra Modi, then-Chief Minister of Gujarat, to 53 locations across Gujarat on 10 December 2012 during the assembly elections.
 In April 2014, they projected Narendra Modi again at 88 locations across India.

 In 2014, then-Prime Minister Recep Tayyip Erdoğan delivered a speech via Pepper's ghost in Izmir.

 In 2017, French Presidential candidate Jean-Luc Mélenchon gave a speech using Pepper's ghost at a campaign event in Aubervilliers.

-Music

-In 2007 guitarist Buckethead released an album named "Pepper's Ghost".
+In Madrid, on 10 April 2015, a public visual presentation called "Hologramas por la Libertad" (Holograms for Liberty), featuring a ghostly virtual crowd of demonstrators, was used to protest a new Spanish law that prohibits citizens from demonstrating in public places.
+Although widely called a "hologram protest" in news reports, no actual holography was involved – it was yet another technologically updated variant of the Pepper's ghost illusion.

+Fashion

+In 2011, in Beijing, apparel company Burberry produced the "Burberry Prorsum Autumn/Winter 2011 Hologram Runway Show", which included life size 2-D projections of models.
+The company's own video shows several centered and off-center shots of the main 2-dimensional projection screen, the latter revealing the flatness of the virtual models.
+The claim that holography was used was reported as fact in the trade media.